Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: The panel VAR

 If left unrestricted, estimation of the PVAR using traditional Bayesian MCMC methods is computationally cumbersome.
 For large data sets such as the one used in this paper, the computational burden becomes impractical.
 Hence, a goal of this paper is to speed up computation.
 In a first step, we greatly simplify computation by transforming the PVAR to allow for equation-by-equation estimation.
 This can be achieved by taking a Cholesky-type decomposition of $\bm \Sigma = \bm U \bm H \bm U'$.
 Here, we let $\bm U$ denote a lower triangular matrix with unit diagonal and $\bm H$ is a diagonal matrix with main diagonal $\bm \sigma^2 = (\bm \sigma_1^{2'}, \dots, \bm \sigma_N^{2'})'$.
 The $M$-dimensional vector $\bm \sigma_i^{2} = (\sigma_{\varepsilon, i1}^2, \dots, \sigma_{\varepsilon, iM}^2)'$ stores the idiosyncratic variances $\sigma_{\varepsilon, ij}^2$ associated with the shock in country $i$ and equation $j$.
-This decomposition allows us rewrite the $j^{th}$ equation in the country-specific model $i$ as follows:
+We can use this decomposition to recover the structural form of (\ref{eq: global_mod}):

+where $\bm W = (\bm I - \bm U^{-1})$ encodes the contemporaneous relations across the shocks in the system and the matrices $\bm A_j~(j=1,\dots, p)$ denote structural coefficients.
+Within a given country, we can easily obtain a representation similar to (\ref{eq:likelihood}) by reshuffling the explanatory variables: